cezarypiatek/cezarypiatek.github.io/src/content/post/why-i-dont-use-mediatr-for-cqrs/index.md

 ## Final thoughts

 `MediatR` seems to be a pretty decent implementation of [mediator patter](https://en.wikipedia.org/wiki/Mediator_pattern) which has its own area of application.
 However, `mediator patter` solves a totally different problem than the CQRS pattern.
 Of course, it can be used to implement CQRS but the cost of adjusting the `MediatR` library to play well with the CQRS guideline seems unjustified, considering the simplicity of CQRS pattern.
 My main objection against using `MediatR` for `CQRS` is the lack of clear distinction between the `read` and `write` sides.
-In my opinion, the popularity of `MediatR` in CQRS apps seems to be a cargo cult that might have roots in CQRS pattern misunderstanding or the lack of will to understand it.
+In my opinion, the popularity of `MediatR` in CQRS apps seems to be a cargo cult that might have roots in CQRS pattern misunderstanding or the lack of any will to understand it.
 I wonder what are your thoughts on the subject?